What is the signature of a trion in photoemission?

 We start by analyzing the positive trion composed of two holes and one electron.
 In monolayer \ce{MoS2}, the lowest energy optically active positive trion has one hole in each valley so that the total momentum is $\vb{P} = \vb{w}$.
 The photoemission process is illustrated in \prettyref{fig:schematic}(a).
 In \prettyref{fig:exciton-ehh-comparison}, we compare the TR-ARPES signatures of the zero-momentum exciton in the K valley and the $\vb{P} = \vb{w}$ positive trion.

-The exciton signature (\prettyref{fig:exciton-ehh-comparison}(a,c)) is red-shifted by the exciton binding energy $\EBX$ with respect to the conduction band and appears as a replica of the valence band, consistent with previous work \cite{rustagi2018photoemission}.
-The position of the exciton feature can be understood quite simply from the photoemission process $h\nu + X \rightarrow e^{-} + h$: the initial exciton ($X$) is photoionized, and hence, the photoemission signal appears at the ionization energy (or binding energy) of the exciton measured with respect to the unbound electron at the conduction band edge.
+The exciton signal (\prettyref{fig:exciton-ehh-comparison}(a,c)) is red-shifted by the exciton binding energy $\EBX$ with respect to the conduction band and appears as a replica of the valence band \cite{rustagi2018photoemission}.
+The position of the exciton feature can be understood from the photoemission process $h\nu + X \rightarrow e^{-} + h$: the initial exciton ($X$) is photoionized, and hence, the photoemission signal appears at the ionization energy (or binding energy) of the exciton measured with respect to the unbound electron at the conduction band edge.
 For the positive trion($T$), the photoemission process is $h\nu + T \rightarrow e^{-} + (h+h)$, corresponding to the ionization of a trion leaving behind a residue of two interacting holes.
-The ionization energy (IE) is equivalent to the sum of the binding energy of the trion ($\EBT$) -- defined as the energy difference between three noninteracting quasiparticles and the energy of the trion formed by them -- and the energy of the interacting residual holes ($E_{\text{hh}}$).
-In monolayer \ce{MoS2}, $\EBT - \EBX \simeq \SI{0.04}{eV} \ll \EBX$ \cite{druppel2017diversity}.
-We estimate $E_{\text{hh}}$ to be on the order of the exciton binding energy.
-Hence, the ARPES signature of the positive trion appears at $\text{IE} \sim 2 \EBX$ below the conduction band edge -- a dramatic red-shift clearly distinguishable from the exciton signature.
-We note that a precise calculation of IE requires rigorous consideration of the non-trivial dynamics of two holes during the photoemission process, beyond the sudden approximation.
+The ionization energy (IE) is equivalent to the sum of the binding energy of the trion ($\EBT$) -- defined as the energy difference between three noninteracting quasiparticles and the energy of the trion formed by them -- and the energies of the interacting residual holes ($E_{\text{hh}}$).
+The energy of the residual holes in the COM frame, $E_{\text{hh}}$ is not a single number but rather a distribution of energies arising from the continuum of Coulomb repulsion between the holes.
+A precise calculation of this interaction requires rigorous consideration of the non-trivial dynamics of two holes during the photoemission process.
+Here, we account for the effect of this interaction by introducing an energy-dependent weight in Eq. \eqref{eq:tr-arpes-incoherent-final} that reflects a classical estimate of the relative phase space or the likelihood for two repulsive charges to form a given two-hole configuration.
+This weight factor with respect to $E_{\text{hh}}$ leads to a significant redshift of $\sim$\SI{0.2}{eV} of the trion signal compared with that of the exciton, in addition to the redshift due to $\EBT - \EBX \simeq \SI{0.04}{eV} \ll \EBX$ \cite{druppel2017diversity}.

-Not only is the energy of the trion signature distinct from the exciton, but the kinematics of the final state also qualitatively change the ARPES signal.
-After photoemission of an electron with momentum $\vb{k}$, the two residual holes have momenta, $\khi{1}$ and $\khi{2}$, constrained by momentum conservation, $\vb{P}-\ke=\khi{1}+\khi{2}$.
-Combined with energy conservation, this additional internal degree of freedom means that even when $\vb{P}$ and the photoelectron momentum $\vb{k}$ are fixed, the residual two-hole complex can occupy a continuum of momenta and energies.
-As a result, the photoelectron can also emerge with a continuum of energies, and it is no longer possible to describe the trion ARPES feature with a single effective-mass dispersion.